garyfleming/tdd-for-testers/tdd-for-testers.md

 ![original inline](images/rob-bdd.png)

 ^ Let's imagine you do want to do something.
-As rob suggests here, that might not go so well.
+As Rob suggests here, that might not go so well.
 So what are you going to do about it?
 How do you practically get involved?
+You can do this, because you're not STUPID you're just SCARED.
+Or at least a little anxious, but I believe in you.

 ---

 # Pairing / Mobbing

 ^ The simplest thing you could do is join in as a pair, or as part of a mob.
 You don't need to know how to write code.
 You can encourage them to not take shortcuts in the cycle.
 You can help them see gaps in the tests they're writing AS THEY WRITE THEM.
 That's powerful.
 Stopping defects from escaping before they're ever committed.
+Frame it as learning for you and them... because it is.
+[TODO explain]

 ---